 Why are companies increasing staff workloads?

 As an employer, it is easy to get caught chasing bottom line profits but this can cause staff feeling under pressure due to the amount of work that they are tasked with completing.
 It's no surprise that this pressure could not only lead to staff dissatisfaction but can also lead to increased absenteeism and employee churn.
 See what some of the employees that we interviewed had to say:

 "The workload is the biggest source of stress; there are never enough staff and there is too much to do."

 They try to get as much out of you as possible, for the least cost."

 "This organisation does not reflect on what they can do to help people, they just want to deliver the business goals."

 Find out how our business health and wellbeing services could support both your business and employees here.

-The problem with an increased workload
+What is the problem with an increased workload?

 We are not robots and we all have a limit and when these limits are pushed upon, it can cause us to become overwhelmed with stress.
 This can result in some undesirable consequences: